akhodakivskiy/VimFx/documentation/options.md

 you to press shift for this task.

 [styling]: styling.md
-[Hints mode]: commands.md#the-f-commands--hints-mode
+[Hints mode]: commands.md#the-hint-commands--hints-mode

 ### `hints_toggle_in_tab`

 If the keypress that matched a hint starts with this string, toggle whether to open the matched link in the current tab or a new tab.
-See [The `f` commands] for more information.
+See [The hint commands] for more information.

 ### `hints_toggle_in_background`

 If the keypress that matched a hint starts with this string, open the matched link in a new tab and toggle whether to open that tab in the background or foreground.
-See [The `f` commands] for more information.
+See [The hint commands] for more information.

 ### `activatable_element_keys`